emfcamp/badge-2024-documentation/docs/tildagon-apps/reference/ui-elements.md

             self.button_display = None
     ```

-1. Add the following lines in your `draw()` method to draw the app's menu:
+1. Add the following lines in your `draw()` method to draw the app's button display:

     ```python
     # in def draw(self, ctx):